TheAthenaCabin0/Physics77Project/Tasklist.md

 # Sofia's Work
 - [ ] Model gravitation between two bodies
 # Elizabeth's Work
-- [ ] Model 2D movement and position
+- [X] Model 2D movement and position
+> Completed on a very basic level, does not account for changing velocity, but allows for it to happen.